The New Paul and Virginia: Synopsis

 Both characters are traveling abroad the steamship Australasian, sailing from Melbourne to London; Virginia is on her way to Chausible Island to meet her new husband, while Paul is journeying home to his elderly wife, whom he has been avoiding for the past eighteen months.
 (Mrs. Prof. Darnley has an irrational determination to convince her atheist and materialist husband of the existence of Hell.)
 On the voyage, Paul lectures on his value system, which is essentially Comte's "Religion of Humanity," and manages to convince many passengers and crew of the truth of his outlook (though Virginia does not listen to him).

 An approaching storm inspires the crew to load the ship's cutter with survival supplies, including tinned meats and cases of champagne.
 The storm passes, but the ship's boiler suddenly explodes; the Australasian quickly sinks with the loss of almost all on board.

-Yet Paul and Virginia manage to reach a nearby island in the cutter.
-(Shipwreck on a deserted island, as a start for a new and better society, is a staple in the utopian genre — as in the Spensonia books of Thomas Spence, among other possible examples.)
-Paul finds a deserted house built from wreckage; it is a comfortable and neatly furnished cottage, and the two survivors move in.
-Virginia is deeply distraught over their recent tragedy — but her state of mind improves when she realizes that the largest trunk in her luggage is on the cutter.
+Paul and Virginia manage to reach a nearby island in the cutter.
+(Shipwreck on a deserted island, as a start for a new and better society, is a staple of the utopian genre, as in the Spensonia books of Thomas Spence, etc.) Paul conveniently finds a deserted house built from wreckage; it is a comfortable and neatly furnished cottage, and the two survivors move in.
+Virginia is deeply distraught over their recent tragedy, but her state of mind improves when she realizes that the largest trunk in her luggage is on the cutter.
 The tinned meats and champagne also come in handy.

 Two other survivors appear: an English clergyman who has been converted to Positivism by Paul, and an elderly woman.
 The latter soon dies, giving Paul and the clergyman opportunity to debate the meaning of her death from the Positivist viewpoint.
 Paul keeps himself busy searching for the missing link.
-Liberated from the trammels of traditional culture and belief, Paul confidently expects instant attainment of the sublime happiness that is the natural state of free human beings.
+Liberated from the trammels of traditional culture and belief, Paul confidently expects pace Rosseau instant attainment of the sublime happiness which is the natural state of free human beings.